DFE-Digital/apply-for-teacher-training/docs/new-environment.md

 ## Create a new stage in the deployment pipeline for the new environment

-There are two deployment stages defined in `build.yml`, `deploy_qa` and `deploy_devops` to deploy to QA and DevOps environment respectively. `deploy_qa` stage is run only if the build is triggered for the `master` branch and `deploy_devops` stage only if the build is triggered from a branch name defined in `devDeployBranchNameOverride` variable inside the `APPLY - ENV - DevOps` variable group.
+There are two deployment stages defined in `build.yml`, `deploy_qa` and `deploy_devops` to deploy to QA and DevOps environment respectively. `deploy_qa` stage is run only if the build is triggered for the `main` branch and `deploy_devops` stage only if the build is triggered from a branch name defined in `devDeployBranchNameOverride` variable inside the `APPLY - ENV - DevOps` variable group.

 To create or deploy to a new environment, create a new stage in the pipeline by cloning an existing stage and modifying the run conditions and variables.